srozb/bmf/README.md

 # BMF python rest client

-description not ready yet.
+Very simple library to contol BMF controller (read-only atm).

 ## Getting Started

-Just import and use the built-in context manager `bmfsession`
+Just import and use the built-in context manager `bmfsession`.
+Session login and logout is taken care implicitly, so no need to worry.

 example: